 5. Assess and Measure

 Once a competency management process is implemented, you should track what is working and what isn’t.
 By establishing ongoing accountabilities, for both individuals and teams, you will ensure that the competency management process will progress at all levels of your organization.

 To streamline your organization’s competency management process, consider competency management software.
 With the right software, measuring progress is easy and automated.
-This saves management time and motivates them to do their part in the competency management process.
+This saves management time and motivates them to do their part in the process.

 6. Use Feedback to Make Adjustments